 Luis and his friends have committed a felony, but it’s arguably indicative of the officers’ racism that they choose to prosecute this felony to the fullest extent instead of letting it slide (as, one might imagine, the officers would do if the perpetrators had been white).

 At the age of nine, Luis’s parents tell him that he needs to start earning money.
 Rano is working as a newspaper boy, and when Luis turns twelve, he begins doing the same.
 To his own surprise, Luis becomes a great paperboy.
 He’s so quick that his name is published in the local paper.
-Luis is less successful at selling newspaper subscriptions, however.
-One day, he gives up trying to sell them and just gives away free papers.
-When Luis returns, his boss praises him for selling a record number of subscriptions.
+Luis is less successful at selling newspaper subscriptions, however—at least in the rich neighborhoods, where people are unmoved by the free gifts that come with signing up.
+One day Luis tries selling subscriptions in a very poor neighborhood, though, and lots of people sign up.
+He knows they’re just signing up for the free gifts, and won’t pay when the time comes, but Luis is still praised for selling a record number of subscriptions.

-Luis dips his toe into earning an honest living and finds that he can be a responsible, hard-working employee.
-However, he continues to break or bend the rules.
-This actually shows that Luis is a smart, quick-thinking kid—he knows how to use the system to his advantage.
+Luis dips his toe into earning an honest living and finds that he can be a responsible, hard-working employee who’s praised for his accomplishments.
+However, he also learns how to bend the rules.
+This shows that Luis is a smart, quick-thinking kid—he’s figuring out how to use the system to his advantage.

 At the age of the thirteen, Luis starts working at a carwash.
 This job gives Luis a foot fungus, because he often has to work in wet sneakers.
 Luis’s sores become so bad that his mother and his uncle Kiko slice open the sores and treat them with herbs.
 It’s the most pain Luis has ever experienced up to this point in his life.